symfony/symfony-docs/reference/forms/types/color.rst

 The value of the underlying ``<input type="color">`` field is always a 7-character string specifying an RGB color in lower case hexadecimal notation.
-That's why it's not possible to select semi-transparent colors with this element.
+That's why it is not possible to select semi-transparent colors with this element.

 +---------------------------+---------------------------------------------------------------------+